 Sensory Friendly Sunday is a monthly free event designed for kids, teens, and adults with sensory processing differences, autism spectrum disorder, or developmental disabilities.
-The galleries will be closed to the general public, allowing visitors to enjoy the museum in a calm environment with accommodations, such as quiet spaces, fidgets, and sunglasses, available.
-Experience a selection of current exhibitions, make art, or watch a short film.
+The galleries will be closed to the general public, allowing visitors to enjoy the museum in a calm environment with accommodations such as quiet spaces, fidgets, and sunglasses available.
+Experience a selection of current Walker exhibitions, make art, or watch a short film.
 All friends and family members are welcome.

-On Sensory Friendly Sundays, we require visitors ages 2 and older to wear face masks inside the building to support the safety and comfort of families and attendees.
+On Sensory Friendly Sundays, we require visitors over age 2 to wear face masks inside the building to support the safety and comfort of families and attendees.

 This program was created in consultation with the Autism Society of Minnesota (AuSM) and the University of Minnesota’s Occupational Therapy Program.